YMC-22/smart-filter/readme.txt

 = 1.2.6 =
 * Added the ability to customize posts (filter: ymc_post_custom_layout_ID) = 1.2.7 =
 Fixed all filters on the plugin.
 Changed numbering in filter names.
-For example, instead of ymc_after_custom_layout_ID should be set to: ymc_after_custom_layout_FilterID_LayoutID where:
-- FilterID - filter ID (cpt)
-- LayoutID - filter numbering on the page
+See documentation.
 = 1.2.8 =
 Added the ability to interact with the filter through javascript.
 Implemented API methods of YMCTools object for filtering posts by criteria:
 - meta fields